🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 1. Enroll in the Google Partner Advantage Program

-Once you become a Google Partner, you will need to fulfill a set of requirements to become either a Service, Sell or Build Partner.
-SaaS ISVs selling own and operated solutions “that are built with and run on Google Cloud; are an extension for a Google Cloud or Google Workspace product; or integrate with a Google Cloud or Google Workspace product,” need to achieve Build Partner status by fulfilling its requirements.
+Once you become a Google Partner, you will need to fulfill a set of requirements to become either a Service, Sell, or Build Partner.
+SaaS ISVs selling their own and operated solutions on Google Cloud need to achieve Build Partner status by fulfilling its requirements.

-You can do so by logging into the Partner Advantage Portal and creating a new authorization request and accessing and completing activities in the program requirements section.
+You can do so by logging into the Partner Advantage Portal, creating a new authorization request, and accessing and completing activities in the program requirements section.

 GCP Partner Advantage Portal activity status

-Once you have achieved build partner status, you will need to work with your Google Cloud representative to sign the Marketplace Vendor Agreement before you gain access to the Producer Portal from where you can list and manage your offering.
-In order to proceed to part 2 of this process, you will have to meet the below eligibility criteria.
+Once you’ve completed the above steps , you will need to work with your Google Cloud representative to sign the Marketplace Vendor Agreement before you gain access to the Producer Portal, from where you can list and manage your offering.
+In order to proceed to part 2 of this process, you will have to meet specific eligibility criteria.

 Part II - Setting up the GCP Marketplace listing

 Now you’re ready to start creating your listing.
-There are two ways to do this - 1) go the DIY route, commiting engineering and operational bandwidth to list and run your GCP marketplace operations, or 2) hand over the heavy lifting to a cloud GTM automation like Clazar to manage and scale your GCP marketplace listing for you.
+There are two ways to do this: 1) go the DIY route, committing engineering and operational bandwidth to list and run your GCP marketplace operations, or 2) hand over the heavy lifting to a cloud GTM automation like Clazar to manage and scale your GCP marketplace listing for you.

 1. DIY-ing your Google Cloud Marketplace listing